Track Record

 Bike Smarts Program

-Contracted by the Insurance Corporation of BC to deliver and service a provincial safe cycling initiative designed to help teachers and instructors teach safe cycling skills to children aged 7 to 13.
+From 1994-2001, contracted by the Insurance Corporation of BC to deliver and service a provincial safe cycling initiative designed to help teachers and instructors teach safe cycling skills to children aged 7 to 13.

 Performance Highlights: